 -- Richard M. Barney, Jr., General Counsel, West Coast Beauty Supply

 Beyond the legal arena, Rich has been sought out for his business judgement, strategic thinking, and leadership.
 He has been a director of over 15 national and multi-national companies, a Trustee of the University of Minnesota Foundation, a Trustee of St. John’s University, Chair of the University of Minnesota Children’s Hospital and a Trustee of the Minnesota Medical Foundation, while also serving eight years on the Minnesota Governor’s Judicial Selection Committee to nominate and screen Minnesota judicial candidates for appointment by the Governor.
+Rich has been a Fairview Director since 2013 and has chaired and been a director or trustee of several health care focused boards since 2000.
+His appointment as Chair and history of civic, board and health care service across the state was featured in by Twin Cities Business in its January, 2019 edition, a copy of which can be revised by clicking on this link.

 If your legal and business needs require an aggressive and widely respected strategist and senior, lead trial attorney with a 30-year track record of success nationwide, Rich Ostlund is on the short list of those to interview and trust with your most important business and personal legal needs.